Managing Field Training

 - Compare different types of field training programs.
 No matter what your program looks like now, its roots are probably in one of three programs.
 In this block we will explore the roots of those programs and compare and contrast how they work.

-- Identify training skills and methods that successful FTOs.
+- Identify training skills and methods used by successful FTOs.
 Have we created field training officers or field evaluation officers?
 This topic will identify the training and teaching skills that every FTO needs to have in his or her training tool kit.

 - Explore selection criteria for FTOs.
 Good FTOs have to have good police skill sets.
 What else should we be looking at in our FTOs?